kubedb/cli/docs/guides/postgres/snapshot/scheduled_backup.md

 > Note: Yaml files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/cli/tree/master/docs/examples/postgres) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).

-## Create PostgreSQL with BackupSchedule
+## Create Postgres with BackupSchedule

 KubeDB supports taking periodic backups for a database using a [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26).
 KubeDB operator will launch a Job periodically that takes backup and uploads the output files to various cloud providers S3, GCS, Azure,